E-books

 Special terms of use

-Copy/print/download: personal registration at ProQuest Ebook Central necessary (free of charge)
+- Additional personal registration with ProQuest Ebook Central is necessary (free of charge)

-Download (epub-Datei): Adobe Digital Editions (free of charge) required!
+- EPUB download: Adobe Digital Editions required! (free of charge)

-Entire book for offline use up to max.
-7 days (3-user-licence) or 21 days (multi-user-licence)
+- Entire book for offline use max.
+7 days (3-user licence) or 21 days (multi-user licence)

 Online reading is always possible!